-Kajabi allows you to create a separate signup page for affiliates, and you can choose to automatically or manually approve them once they sign up.
+Kajabi’s affiliate management software allows you to create a separate signup page for affiliates (similar to their affiliate program), and you can choose to automatically or manually approve them once they sign up.

 It also allows you to create unique affiliate links pointing to your checkout and sales pages and even choose to display the links on their affiliate profiles.

 Kajabi affiliates cookies last for 30 days, and this cannot be adjusted.

 Teachable, on the other hand, is less restrictive.
 However, before anybody signs up as an affiliate, they’d have to sign up as students first, then you can manually approve them.